 HUMIDITY: max 95%

 CONNECTION FEET: tungsten diam.
-0.5 m
+0.5 mm

 The Photochemical Immobilization Technique (PIT) is a functionalization method able to tether antibodies (Abs) on metal surfaces (such as gold or other bio-compatible metals) in a proper orientation that is with their binding sites well exposed to the environment.